 In-shelf wardrobe lighting can be added to your closet, but be sure to understand its limitations.
 While helpful in adding additional light, in-shelf lighting comes with complex wiring and can limit your ability to update your closet in the future.

-Hanging rod lighting is another option that helps illuminate hanging clothes.
+Hanging rod lighting is another closet lighting idea that helps illuminate hanging clothes.
 However, just like in-shelf lighting, hanging-rod lighting can limit future changes should your needs change.

-Strip lights under your floating cabinets can help to softly illuminate your closet floor in a beautiful and elegant way.
+Strip lights under floating cabinets is a closet lighting idea that can help softly illuminate your closet floor in a beautiful and elegant way.

 If your closet structure doesn’t go all the way to the ceiling, illuminating the space between the ceiling and the top shelf can create additional useable space.
 Adding recessed closet lighting or strip lights above your molding creates a dramatic look that elevates the overall look and feel of your closet.